Longmen Grottoes — Royal Stone Carving Caves on Cliff and Buddhist Art Wonders

 From the late Qing Dynasty (1636 — 1912) to the 1930s, some statues, reliefs, and stone inscriptions were cut off, sold for money, and dispersed abroad, during the chaos of endless wars.

-Stone Guardian Lion Used to be in Wanfo Cave of Longmen Grottoes — Museum of Fine Arts, Boston (Photo by Dongmaiying)
+Stone Guardian Lion Used to be in Wanfo Cave — Museum of Fine Arts, Boston (Photo by Dongmaiying)

-Nowadays, more efforts are making to preserve and recover the Longmen Grottoes, including the returning of a statue of Arhat by the National Gallery of Canada in 2001 and restoring damaged relics using modern technologies.
+Nowadays, more efforts are being made to preserve and recover the Longmen Grottoes, including returning a statue of Arhat by the National Gallery of Canada in 2001 and restoring damaged relics using modern technologies.

 Restored Colors of the Vairocana Buddha using Modern Light and Shadow Technology.